wiguider/Active-Learning-for-Text-Classification-using-Small-Text/index.md

 ## About this project:

 This project consists of a notebook illustrating a simple example of how to perform **Active Learning** for text classification with [small-text](https://github.com/webis-de/small-text/tree/v1.3.0) using [sklearn](https://scikit-learn.org/) models and the [rotten tomatoes dataset](https://huggingface.co/datasets/rotten_tomatoes).

+### Data preparation

+To convert raw text data into a format usable by [small-text](https://github.com/webis-de/small-text/tree/v1.3.0), we use [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) vectorizer, provided by [sklearn](https://scikit-learn.org/), to extract features from text.
+Then, we use the `SklearnDataset.from_arrays()` helper function which constructs a SklearnDataset instance using the vectorizer, text, and labels.

+### Setting up the Active Learner
+We start by constructing a `PoolBasedActiveLearner` instance which requires a classifier factory, a query strategy, and the train dataset.

+To obtain a first model, we initialize the active learner by providing the true labels for 200 sentences.
+This corresponds to an initial labeling the real-world setting.

+### Active Learning Loop

+The main active learning loop queries the unlabeled pool and thereby decides which documents are labeled next.
+We then provide the labels for those documents and the active learner retrains the model.
+After each query, we evaluate the current model against the test set and save the result.

+It is worth noting that in this project we are implementing active learning as it is done in a scientific simulation.
+In reality, the label feedback would have been given by human annotators, and moreover, we would not be able to measure the test accuracy.